Take the road less travelled on some of the coast’s best secluded walking tracks

 - Stay local.
 The firm advice from health authorities is to avoid unnecessary travel and stick to walking tracks close to home which helps avoid interaction with others.

 - Keep it small.
 Don’t organise a large group of friends or family.
-Your walk should only be with people you’re already isolating with.

 - Practise good hygiene and make sure you maintain 1.5m of physical distance from others around you.